PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_fixedwing.md

   throttle set to [FW_THR_MIN](../advanced_config/parameter_reference.md#FW_THR_MIN) and flown at the same airspeed as used to measure [FW_T_CLMB_MAX](../advanced_config/parameter_reference.md#FW_T_CLMB_MAX)

-Once these parameters are set, put the system into a figure 8 pattern with waypoints and observe the altitude hold and airspeed hold performance.
+Once these parameters are set, make the system follow a figure 8 pattern with waypoints and observe the altitude hold and airspeed hold performance.
 The default gains are “soft” and gentle.
-To improve altitude hold (but also make the throttle response more twitchy, decrease the time constant:
+To improve altitude hold (but also make the throttle response more twitchy), decrease the time constant:

 - [FW_T_TIME_CONST](../advanced_config/parameter_reference.md#FW_T_TIME_CONST) - decrease to improve altitude hold performance,